BlankSpacePlus/python-developer-search/README.md

         ```javascript
         {
             "id": 1,
-            "re_query": "how to make the division of 2 ints produce a float instead of another int?",
+            "re_question": "how to make the division of 2 ints produce a float instead of another int?",
             "qc": {
-                "query": "How can I increment a variable without exceeding a maximum value?",
+                "question": "How can I increment a variable without exceeding a maximum value?",
                 "code": "health = health < NUM ? health + NUM : NUM ;"
             }
       },